 Step 1: Download and complete the submission agreement.
 Be sure the agreement is signed by you and all necessary faculty advisors.
 You will need a digital copy of the completed agreement in order to complete your submission in Digital Commons.

-Note: See here for information on how to digitally sign a PDF.
+Note: See the FAQ page for information on how to fill out and digitally sign a PDF.

 Step 2: Create or login to your DigitalCommons@SarahLawrence Account (you must use your Sarah Lawrence email address).
 If you are creating an account, you will need to activate it.
 Digital Commons will send you an email with a link that you will need to click to activate your account.

 Step 3: You will be asked to confirm you have a digital copy of your completed submission agreement.
 Check the box and click “Continue.”

 Step 4: Complete the submission form.
 Required fields will be marked in red.
 You will be asked to select a subject category, list keywords, and submit an abstract, all of which enhance the indexing and retrieval of your thesis for future researchers.